dotnet/razor/docs/Onboarding Docs/01_Razor_Basics.md

 | **.NET Framework (<= 4.8)** | Supports Razor syntax with C# and VB.NET.
 Used in ASP.NET MVC and ASP.NET Web Pages applications. |
 | **.NET Core 1.x - 3.1** | Supports Razor syntax with C# only.
 Used in ASP.NET Core MVC, Razor Pages applications, and had preview support for Blazor. |
 | **.NET 5+** | Supports Razor syntax with C# only.
 Used in ASP.NET Core MVC, Razor Pages, and Blazor applications. |

-This table provides a clear overview of the Razor support in different versions of ASP.NET.